-Multifocal contact lenses are designed to address the age-related vision changes we experience with presbyopia, a condition that affects our close up vision.
+Varifocal contact lenses are designed to address the age-related vision changes we experience with presbyopia, a condition that affects our close-up vision.
 This means that we’ll start to need different prescriptions for different things.

-Multifocals are designed to include all of your vision requirements, so you can easily switch between seeing close-up, in-between, and far away.
-Great for when you want to change up your look, play sports, read a menu, or just rid you of that niggling feeling that you’ve forgotten your reading glasses.
+Varifocals are designed to to address all your vision requirements, so you can easily switch between seeing close-up, in-between, and far away.
+Great for when you want to change up your look, play sports, read a menu, or just rid you of that feeling that you’ve forgotten your reading glasses.

 Bifocal lenses have two sharply divided sections for two types of prescription - one for distance, and one for close reading.
-Multifocal or varifocal contact lenses have more of a gradual change between prescriptions to incorporate more than two vision requirements from close-up, midrange, and distance.
+Varifocal contact lenses have more of a gradual change between prescriptions to incorporate more than two vision requirements from close-up, midrange, and distance.

-There are two main designs of multifocal contact lenses that work in different ways:
+There are two main designs of varifocal contact lenses that work in different ways: